 - Apply vinegar (or mineral spirits) over the affected spots.

 - Use a soft sponge to massage the area.

 - Use a toothbrush to scrub the area.

 - Remove the vinegar (or mineral spirits) residue with clean water.

 - Inspect the floor.

-If vinegar (or mineral spirits) didn’t remove the dark stains on the floor, it means the stains have penetrated the wood floor deep.
+If vinegar (or mineral spirits) didn’t remove the dark spots, it means they have penetrated the wood floor deep.
 But don’t worry, here’s what you should do.

 5. Sand The Affected Spot